 In the end, a marketing stack can be composed of tools from one or more vendors, as long as these tools respond to your business needs.
 Regardless of which approach you use, it’s essential to identify your anchor points, ensure that you have technological synergy and reflect on the method you’ll use to generate unique identifiers.
 Then, your ability to understand your organization’s strengths and weaknesses and align them with your marketing stack will dictate your ability to carry out successful omnichannel campaigns.

-Need help to deploy or optimize your marketing stack ?
-Our team would be happy to help!
+Need help deploying or optimizing your marketing stack ?
+Our team will be happy to help you!